 The primordial entropy drive of light (free electromagnetic energy) is expressed through its intrinsic motion, expanding and cooling the Universe, hence reducing the Cosmos' capacity for work.
 But it is light's intrinsic motion which also creates the conservation domain of spacetime and maintains its metric symmetry, suppressing time, equilibrating the spatial dimensions, etc. Therefore light and space are related through the first and second laws of thermodynamics, while c functions to gauge both the primordial entropy drive and the non-local symmetric energy state of light.
 It is the function of entropy's primordial form to create a dimensional conservation domain in which energy can be transformed, used, but nevertheless conserved.
 Without entropy (the 2nd law of thermodynamics), the Universe could not spend its energy capital, since the 1st law of thermodynamics (energy conservation) would forbid any use of energy at all.
 The dimensions of spacetime are entropy domains, created by the intrinsic (entropic) dimensional motions of light (creating space), time (creating history), and gravitation (converting space to time and vice versa), as gauged by "c" (the intrinsic motion of light), "T" (the intrinsic motion of time), and "G" (the gravitational constant).
 (See: "A Description of Gravitation".)

-The intrinsic motion of time is also primarily gauged by
+The intrinsic motion of time is also primarily gauged

-Gravitation converts the entropy drive of free
+given mass (Gm).
+Gravitation converts the entropy drive

-electromagnetic energy (the intrinsic motion of time as
+bound electromagnetic energy (the intrinsic motion of

-Temporal Entropy".)
-Our universe contains a mixture
+vs Temporal Entropy".)
+Our universe contains a

-intrinsic motions of light and gravity provide
+energy, and the intrinsic motions of light and gravity

-metric/entropic domains (space, time, historic spacetime)
+provide metric/entropic domains (space, time, historic

-to accommodate the conservation requirements of both
+spacetime) to accommodate the conservation requirements